Best Miami Workouts to Try Before the Summer

 When you work out at this exclusive gym, you get the full-body experience.
 Aside from classes ranging from Pilates to lifting, guests can also enhance and recover by choosing from any one of the luxe amenities at the gym.
 The infrared sauna and eucalyptus steam room help you rejuvenate with thermotherapy, while the cold plunge and cold sauna helps reduce inflammation.
 They also offer vitamin infusions from VitaSquad, which increases energy, boosts immunity, and improves the appearance of hair, skin, and nails.
 Sweat in a rooftop, recover in a sauna, and enhance with a medical cocktail—what's not to love?
 1220 20th St., Miami Beach, 786-213-1220

 The Vixen Workout is like no other.
 This hip-hop dance class is inspired by moves by some of your favorite artists: think Beyoncé or Rihanna with a club-like atmosphere and killer choreography.
 The workout creator Janet Jones assures you’ll be completing experiencing intense muscle toning, and burning 400 to 500 calories with just one class.
-Be on the lookout for the first ever stand-alone Vixen Workout Studio opening May 1 in Wynwood—but until then, join the Vixen Army at Body and Soul Miami for this booty poppin’ exercise.
-3183 SW 38th Ct., Coconut Grove, 786-334-6802
+Be on the lookout for the first ever stand-alone Vixen Workout Studio opening May 1 in Wynwood—but until then, join the Vixen Army for free classes on Saturday, April 29 and Sunday, April 30 to preview this booty poppin' exercise.
+RSVP at eventbrite.com.
+Vixen Workout Studio, 547 NW 28th St., Miami, 786-334-6802

 Inside Nobu Eden Roc Hotel is The Box, where attendees can try a unique combination of shadowboxing and bodyweight exercises.
 Co-founded by former USA amateur national champion Alvin Davie, you know you're getting the real deal when you attend one of the classes.
 These small-group sessions are offered to both guests and locals three times a week—Mondays and Wednesdays at 6:30 pm, Saturdays at 11:30 am, and Sunday at 10 am.
 Bonus: After your workout, you can indulge in the breahtaking views.
 4525 Collins Ave., Miami Beach, 305-531-0000